aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/copy/_index.md

 ﻿---
-title: "Copy the style of the specified Word document element"
+title: "Copy the style of the specified Word document element online"
-second_title: " online"
 articleTitle: "Copy the style of the specified Word document element"
 linktitle: "Copy the style of the specified Word document element"
 type: docs